Bwindi Impenetrable forest

 In 1991 the Impenetrable Central Forest, Mgahinga Gorilla and Rwenzori Mountains reserves were designated as a national park ie Bwindi Impenetrable National Park.
 This covered 330.8 square kilometers and was meant to protect various wildlife species like the mountain gorilla hence a large impact on the Batwa/ pygmy people since most were evicted from the forest and could not access the park with its resources.
 Gorilla tracking became a tourist activity in April 1993 and the park became a popular tourist destination since in 1994 it was inscribed on the World Heritage List .

-When travelling by bus, car, one can access Bwindi Impenetrable National park by taking a 2-3 hrs drive from Queen Elizabeth National Park to the north.
+When traveling by bus, car, one can access Bwindi Impenetrable National park by taking a 2-3 hrs drive from Queen Elizabeth National Park to the north.
 Or 6 -8 hrs drive from Kampala through Mbarara,or1-2 from Kabale town to the southern and then you will meet a convergence at Butogota just 17 kilometers from Buhoma Entrance Gate.
-During rainy seasons, we recommend one to use a 4×4 vehicle.
+During rainy seasons, we recommend one to use a 4×4 Safari jeep from Self drive Uganda.

 When travelling with air, one can opt to take a flight from Entebbe,Kajansi airfield so as to meet their final destination at Tarmac airstrip Kisoro and Savannah Grass Kayonza airstrip.
 Bwindi is served by 3 airfields at Kihiihi, Kayonza for the northern area and Nyakabande in Kisoro for those that track mountain gorillas within the southern area which includes Nshongi,Mishaya and Nkuringo.